OpenNebula/docs/source/management_and_operations/storage_management/marketplaces.rst

 Entrypoint
 --------------------------------------------------------------------------------

 When you download an application from the Dockerhub, OpenNebula will automatically inspect it to check if there is entrypoint information.
-This information is stored in ``/one_entrypoint.sh`` so it can be executed.
-All the custom variables defined by the user are taken in account when running it.
+This ``ENTRYPOINT`` and/or ``CMD`` commands are placed in the ``/one_entrypoint.sh`` script so it can be executed on boot.
+All the environment variables are passed into the script and can be further customized by the user by adding new values through context.
+Simply, add the environment variable as described by the documentation of the appliance in the ``CONTEXT`` section.

-.. note:: You can add it to your start script ``ohup /one_entrypoint.sh &> /dev/null &`` in order to run it.
+.. note:: You **have to** trigger the entrypoint execution in the ``START_SCRIPT`` with a line similar to: ``nohup /one_entrypoint.sh &> /dev/null &``.

 .. _market_linux_container: